 Leverage is one of the major attractions of online financial assets trading.
 It essentially gives traders the opportunity to make profits out of the small price moves in the market.

-Come and trade with Leverage today with AvaTrade – the UK’s #1 fully licensed broker.
+Come and trade with Leverage today with AvaTrade – the UK’s #1 fully licensed broker of 2019.
 You too can enjoy high leverage and the many the benefits of leverage trading with this award-winning broker.

 Leverage and Margin Explained

 Leverage basically refers to the ratio between the position value and the investment needed, whereas Margin is the percentage of the position needed.

 Leverage is always expressed in ratios.
 For instance, if you open a standard lot size trade in the market worth £100,000, for example, your broker may set aside £1,000 from your trading account to cover the trade.
 This would mean that you are leveraged 100:1.
 You are basically controlling £100,000 with only £1,000.
 If the market moves 1% in your favour, your position would now be worth £101,000.
 To put it into perspective, if you had to come up with the whole £100,000, you will have made a paltry 1% profit, or only £1,000.
 But you only had £1,000 and made a gain of £1,000; which effectively means that you just made a 100% profit on that tiny 1% market move.